hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modelling/3-todos-table.md

 - `created_at` (type timestamp and default now())
 - `user_id` (type text)

-The columns are mostly self-explanatory.
+The columns are associated with properties of todo items.

-In the Hasura Console, head over to the `Data` tab section and click on `Create Table`.
+In the Hasura Console, head over to the `DATA` tab section and click on `Create Table`.
 Enter the values for creating the table as mentioned above.

 ![Create table users](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/create-table-todos.png)